A plethora for playoffs: MLB proposes up to 16 teams advance - WHIZ News

 Maybe this might get Mike Trout back into the playoffs.

-Major League Baseball is tossing around plenty of ideas these days to start up after the coronavirus pandemic — DHs in the National League, neutral-site games, personal rosin bags for pitchers.
+Major League Baseball is tossing around plenty of ideas these days to start up a shortened season delayed by the coronavirus pandemic — a DH in the National League, neutral-site games, personal rosin bags for pitchers.

-Now comes a proposal certain to truly upend the sport: Up to 16 playoff teams.
+Now comes a proposal that would truly upend the sport: Up to 16 playoff teams.

-More than half of the 30 clubs advance.
+More than half the 30 clubs advance.
 No need to finish over .500, probably.
-This skewed season, heck, 35 wins could be enough to play into October.
+This skewed season, heck, perhaps 35 wins in 76 games or so could be enough to play into October.

 What’s next, the Winnipeg Jets in the World Series?

 OK, we’ve heard this before, that an extra wild-card team or two represents the NHL-ization of baseball.
-But to some, an expansion from 10 playoff clubs to 16 would mean the end of civilization.
+But to some, an expansion from 10 playoff clubs to 16 would mean the end of civilization as we know it.

 Longtime manager Jim Riggleman chuckled at that notion.